 STEP provides students with added academic and social support, which increases their success and progress towards a STEM degree and future STEM career.
 STEP also provides students with challenging and stimulating activities that help to develop critical thinking and problem-solving skills that are essential for success in STEM careers.

-The Science Talent Expansion Program serves CWU freshman students, CWU sophomore students, and CWU transfer students.
+The Science Talent Expansion Program serves CWU freshman, sophomore, and new transfer students.
 For more information about the various STEP programs, please refer to the links on the left side of the page.